Marketing systems built around what the customer really wants, not what we think they want.

 Again, these are just general ways to make your business more credible, trustworthy, and stand out.
 If you want to dive deeper and learn exactly how to implement these strategies for your business, book a quick marketing call with me — I’ll be happy to help.

 What you looking at bruh?!
-You mad cuz I'm just built different bruh!
+You mad cuz I'm just different bruh!

 It surprises me that many home service businesses (or all businesses in general) do not do anything to stand out.
 I mean, let me know if this sounds familiar?: